Hi there, I’m Brandie.

 I’ve had other adventures, and the heart of what I’m good at is helping people find good stuff that helps them.
 I’ve always been that person people come to when they need information.
 It lights me up to see someone make their own cranberry sauce for the first time, or discover that making a pie crust from scratch is not the feat they thought it was.
 This is bliss.
 I’m crazy that way.

 Real life happens around the table.

 The kitchen and the dining room table are the places we turn to for comfort.
 We live, cry, celebrate, laugh, mourn, and process in the kitchen.
 We raise children, make friends, talk about life, teach, tease, cajole, learn and experience life through conversations and interaction centered around food.
-It’s more than food.
 Hopefully it’s the good stuff.

 So much of life is shared around the table, and we find connection with each other over delectable chocolate cake and coffee.
 It’s how we share the human experience.
-Dust off a any cookbook in your collection, and I guarantee you the author has more to share than lists of recipes and notes of preparation.
+Dust off any cookbook in your collection, and I guarantee you the author has more to share than lists of recipes and notes of preparation.
 They are sharing their soul, their experiences and their stories.
-(If you’re lucky, they’ll make you laugh.
-In a good way.)
+(If you’re lucky, they’ll make you laugh.)
 My Persimmon Cookie recipe means something to me.
 You probably have a recipe in your collection that holds memories to you.